koraytugay/koraytugay.github.io/content/literature/spring-boot-recipes.md

 }
 ```

+The above will invalidate the default username:password, and user will require to provide `koraytugay:password` when logging in.

 ### Configuring Authenticated Paths And Required Authorization
 Authorization can be configured by overriding yet another method found in the same class: `void configure(HttpSecurity http)`: